Applicants must submit a web application and the following documents:

 Records submitted become the property of the University and will not be returned.

-Application priority deadline for admission are:
+Application priority deadlines for admission are:

 July 1 for Fall Semester